Capgemini/xrm-datamigration-xrmtoolbox/README.md

 ![Schema Configs page](images/InitialSchemaConfig.png "Schema Configs page")

 ### Data Import and Export Schema Generation
 The data migrator adhere to a predefined import export schema and the tool can be used to generate the respective schema for import and export.
 Note that for each of these, both the JSON and CSV formats are supported.
-To Generate or modify an export schema, please follow the steps below:
+To Generate or modify a schema, please follow the steps below:

-1. If you want to generate an schema file then select the required entities and attributes combination, (in this example we are creating a xml file for Accounts)
+1. To generate a schema file, select the required entities and attributes combination, (in this example we are creating an xml file for Accounts)
 ![Generate Export Schema Select Entity](images/GenerateSchemaConfig.png "Generate Export Schema Select Entity")

 2. Within the **Schema File Path** input, browse to a location and specify a File Name.
 Then select **Save**
 ![Save Export Schema Schema File](images/SaveSchemaConfig.png "Save Export Schema Schema File")

-3. Once the schema file is generated, the export schema XML file will be generated at the specified location.
+3. Once the schema file is generated, the schema XML file will be generated at the specified location.
 This file will contain all selected entities and their respective selected attributes and relationships

 4. Below shows an example export schema file